brianc2788/brianc2788/README.md

 <!--- Disclaimer: newbie MD user. --->
 # Github -- user5260 #
 disclaimer/beware: i use this account to share & backup all of my code, as well as test git/github.
-there may be things that appear throughout that seem to have to rhyme or reason, but rest assured,
+there may be things that appear throughout that seem to have no rhyme or reason, but rest assured,
 they (probably) did at some point.
 Thanks for your understanding.
 ## ***Contact:*** [e-mail me](mailto:brianc2788@gmail.com) ##
 ^^questions, concerns